App Volumes architecture

 As of App Volumes 4 version 2412, manual deployment of App Volumes requires a database on an SQL server platform.
 The System Requirements section of the App Volumes Install Guide mentions the supported SQL server options.
 The database section outlines the guidelines for SQL database support.
 It explains the choice to deploy an SQL Server Express database on the App Volumes Manager server instead of connecting to a remote SQL server instance.
 App Volumes supports the following database features for high availability in the System Requirements section of the App Volumes Install Guide.

 App Volumes 4 stores configuration settings, assignments, and metadata in a Microsoft SQL Server database.
-This database is critical to design and must be accessible to all App Volumes Manager servers.
+This database is critical for design and must be accessible to all App Volumes Manager servers.

 The SQL database defines an App Volumes instance.
 Multiple App Volumes Manager servers may be connected to a single SQL database.